79jesusms/Get_clean_data_assignment/CodeBook.md

 tBodyGyroMean
 tBodyGyroJerkMean

-The complete list of variables of each feature vector is available in `'features.txt'`
+The complete list of variables of each feature vector is available in `features.txt`

 ### Tidy and final data variables (alphabetically ordered, same variables for both files):
 `final_data.txt`, `tidy_data.txt`